FJortay/DICS-Collaborative-Management/README.md

 ## 10. How To Participate

 We are at phase 1.
+Help improve this README.

 ---